akulkartikeya/Ecommerce-Follow-Along-/README.md

  - Use bcrypt to hash the entered password.
  - Compare it with the stored hashed password for authentication

+# Milstone 8:
+- Added the product page in Frontend.
+- Added from vaidation in Add product page.

  # Milstone 9 : ** Created Form for product uploads**
  - Created the **AddProduct** page in frontend.